Prince Harry Reportedly Took A Jab At Prince William In This Very Public Way

 — Piers Morgan (@piersmorgan) July 30, 2019

-Sadly Prince Harry was not alone.
+Sadly, Prince Harry was not alone.
 Cosmopolitan reported that 114 private jets landed in the area for the event.
 The Daily Mail reported that Prince Harry’s flight alone put three tons of carbon into the atmosphere.

 The royal family has not officially commented on Prince Harry’s statements regarding the eventual size of his family or his work for the environment.